avatsaev/angular-chrome-headless-docker/README.md

 # Angular Chrome Headless Docker
-Docker image with embedded Node 8 and Chrome Headless preconfigured for Angular unit tests on your CI/CD servers
+Docker image with embedded Node 8 and Chrome Headless preconfigured for Angular unit/e2e tests on your CI/CD servers

 ### Get the image: